Wilfred/ag.el/docs/configuration.rst

 Finally, as a last resort, you can specify the path to ag explicitly.
 This might be the case if:

 - you are are in an environment where, for whatever reason, you can't easily change the path to include ag
-   - you are on windows, where the executable name ends in `.exe'.
+- you are on windows, where the executable name ends in ``.exe``.
 - you have multiple versions of ag or want to use some other executable that works the same as ag.

 To change the ag executable used::